What guarantee does my puppy have and what papers will come with him/her?

 2. We only breed healthy males and females with no known significant health issues.
 As a result, our puppies have had excellent overall health.
 While there is no such thing as a perfect puppy, just as there are no perfect humans, you are adopting a high-quality Frenchie puppy and you should expect a puppy of good overall health who will have a happy and active life of a decade or more if you do your part in assuring his/her proper care and maintenance.

 For this guarantee to be valid, you must have your puppy vet checked within 30 days from the date you take possession and we ask that the results be communicated to us.
 This is important to confirm the overall health of your puppy at the time of delivery, to insure a proper relationship with a qualified vet, and to get the 3rd DAPP injection for his/her protection against common dog/pet diseases.
-Your puppy will come with only the first 2 of 4 necessary DAPP injections (unless your puppy is 12 or more weeks old), so your puppy should be away kept from places frequented by other dogs/pets until at least the 3rd injection, and preferably the 4th, to insure that he/she is fully immunized and will not catch any serious diseases if he/she should be exposed to one or more.
+Your puppy will come with only the first 2 of 3 necessary DAPP injections and the first of two Bordetella injections (unless your puppy is 12 or more weeks old), so your puppy should be away kept from places frequented by other dogs/pets until the 3rd DAPP injection & 2nd Bordetella injection to insure that he/she is fully immunized and will not catch any serious diseases if he/she should be exposed to one or more.

 If your puppy dies during the one year guarantee period, and you believe it is the result of a defect or illness covered under this guarantee, you will pay for a necropsy (autopsy) to ascertain the precise reason for the death.
 Upon determination of a genetic disorder or a severe illness diagnosed at the time of delivery, your puppy will be replaced with a puppy of equal quality, at our discretion, when we have one available.
 You are responsible for all shipping costs related to the replacement puppy.